brotatotes/bht-automation/bht gen 3/Matthew/Chapter 2/Matthew 2 17 bht.md

 # Matthew 2:17 Commentary Help Text

 ## BHT:
-The fulfillment of the prophecy spoken by Jeremiah should not be narrowly interpreted, but rather understood within the traditional Jewish approach to prophetic fulfillment.
-The closely connected tribes of Judah and Benjamin are relevant to the prophecy, and the words spoken by Jeremiah effectively convey the sorrowful nature of the event.
-The mention of Rama, a neighboring town to Bethlehem, adds further meaning to the prophecy.
-Rachel symbolically represents the grieving mothers, their lamentation, weeping, and mourning expressing their deep sorrow.
-Although not an exact correspondence, the fulfillment appropriately applies to this tragic event.
+The prophecy spoken by Jeremiah, which expresses the sorrowful departure of the people of Israel into captivity, aptly applies to the event recorded by Matthew.
+The excessive grief and distress of the sorrowful mothers in Rama is represented by the words of lamentation, weeping, and great mourning.
+The evangelist uses the quotation to depict the melancholy event, with no need for a strict literal interpretation.
+This prophecy is fulfilled when it is appropriately applied to the event that took place in Bethlehem, symbolizing the day of redemption.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "We must not draw any fanciful distinction between 'then was fulfilled' and 'that might be fulfilled,' but rather seek our explanation in the acknowledged system of prophetic interpretation among the Jews..."
+1. "We must not draw any fanciful distinction between 'then was fulfilled' and 'that might be fulfilled,' but rather seek our explanation in the acknowledged system of prophetic interpretation among the Jews."
 2. "None of the expressions of this prophecy must be closely and literally pressed."
 3. "We must also take into account the close relation between the tribes of Judah and Benjamin, which had long subsisted."